-What Are Bankruptcy-Friendly Credit Cards?
+What Are the Most Bankruptcy-Friendly Credit Cards?

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
 Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify →

 It’s important to rebuild your credit after a bankruptcy.
 The good news is that you’ll get plenty of offers for credit after your bankruptcy discharge.
 The bad news is that some of those offers won’t be great, with high interest rates or hidden fees.
 If you want to rebuild your credit, you need to find the right card to work for you.
 Read on to learn about some of your options.